Generic Name: metronidazole (MET-roe-NID-a-zole)

 Long-term use of Flagyl capsules has caused cancer in mice and rats.
 Discuss any questions or concerns with your doctor.
 Do not use Flagyl capsules for a condition other than the one for which it was prescribed.

-Flagyl capsules is used for:
+Flagyl capsules are used for:

 Treating certain infections caused by bacteria or amoebas.
 It may also be used for other conditions as determined by your doctor.